Skip to content

 June 18, 1953, Army PFC Vernon E. Girdley from Jefferson County died in the Korean War.

-June 18, 1971, the U.S. government lost a bid in court to stop the Washington Post from printing a secret Pentagon study of the Vietnam War.
+June 18, 1971, the U.S. government lost a court battle to stop the Washington Post from printing a secret Pentagon study of the Vietnam War.
 The government simultaneously fought a similar battle with the New York Times.
 Meanwhile, the National Aeronautics and Space Administration claimed a 4.5 billion old meteorite supported the theory of life in outer space.

 June 18, 1972, Air Force SSGT Leon A. Hunt from Pleasure Ridge in Jefferson County died in the Vietnam War.